-Although the 1846 Treaty of Bhairowal authorized the British Resident to oversee the Council of Regency and the Sikh Empire of Maharaja Duleep Singh, it was only for his minority.
-At the age of 16, Duleep was to assume power.
+Although the 1846 Treaty of Bhairowal authorized The British Resident to oversee the Council of Regency and the Sikh Empire of Maharaja Duleep Singh, it was only for his minority.
+At 16 years Duleep was to assume power.
 BUT, as we know, a 2nd Anglo-Sikh War erupted in 1848 with the British cooling their heels in Simla, basking in their arrogance that all was well.
-The British raised exorbitant taxes and also demanded arrears from Multan, so its ruler, Mulraj, resigned, leaving the governorship to his son.
-The British rejected this option, assigning their own appointment...Lt.Vans Agnew and Anderson were sent with an escort to install the appointed Sardar Kahan Singh.
-When Mulraj handed the officers the keys to the fort, they were attacked by the irregulars and murdered by a mob the next day!
+The British raised exorbitant taxes, plus demanded arrears from Multan, so its ruler Mulraj resigned, leaving the governorship to his son.
+The British rejected this option, assigning their own appointment.
+Lt.
+Vans Agnew and Anderson were sent with an escort to install appointee Sardar Kahan Singh.
+When Mulraj handed over keys to the fort, they were attacked by irregular troops and murdered by a mob the next day!
 Their escorts defected, and rebellion broke out throughout the Punjab, with Sikh soldiers deserting their regiments.
-Gov. General Dalhousie declined to move troops as it was 'the hot season.'
-Amir Dost Mohammed Khan of Afghanistan rebuked the British exile of the Maharani and joined the Sikh rebels.
-The bloody war raged on until the final battle of Gujrat in March of 1849, when Chattar Singh Attariwala and his son Shere Singh surrendered. ...Lord Dalhousie proclaimed the complete annexation of the Punjab, depriving 10-year-old Duleep of his crown and empire.
+Gov. General Dalhousie declined to move troops as it was 'the hot season'.
+Amir Dost Mohammed Khan of Afghanistan rebuked the British exile of the Maharani, and joined the Sikh rebels.
+The bloody war raged on until the final Battle of Gujrat in March 1849 when Chattar Singh Attariwala and his son Shere Singh surrendered.

+....Lord Dalhousie proclaimed the complete Annexation of the Punjab, depriving 10 year old Duleep of his crown and Empire.